 Lastly, cerebral angiography or CT angiography can be used to identify an aneurysmal source of the bleed.

-In 1968, Hunt and Hess established a SAH severity scale based off of symptoms at presentation.
-The Fisher Grade was later created in 1980 to classify the appearance of the SAH based off of an appearance on the CT scan.
+In 1968, Hunt and Hess established a SAH severity scale based on symptoms at presentation.
+The Fisher Grade was later created in 1980 to classify the appearance of the SAH based on the appearance of the CT scan.
 In 1988, the World Federation of Neurosurgeons classification was developed to include the patient’s Glasgow coma score (GCS) and focal neurological deficits to gauge symptom severity.
-In 1998, Ogilvy and Carter created a comprehensive classification system to help predict outcome and gauge therapy for patients with a SAH.
+In 1998, Ogilvy and Carter created a comprehensive classification system to help predict outcomes and gauge therapy for patients with a SAH.
 Lastly, Claassen modified the Fisher Grade scale in 2001 to incorporate the additive risk from a concomitant intraventricular hemorrhage.